The Charsley Family

 being of exquisite workmanship and design.
 They were from Mrs. F. W.

-Williams and family (sister of the deceased), Mrs. Roberts and children
+and family (sister of the deceased), Mrs. Roberts and children (sister),

-Miss Plumbe (cousins), the Servants at Pinewood, "From the Brethren of
+(cousins), the Servants at Pinewood, "From the Brethren of the Herschel

-the Herschel Masonic Lodge," West End Rowers Cricket Club, Fulmer
+Masonic Lodge," West End Rowers Cricket Club, Fulmer Cricket Club, Captain

-Stokes (Bayswater), Mr. J. J. Moore, Dr. Buee and family, Mrs. Stedall
+Williams, Mr. Leslie Stokes (Bayswater), Mr. J. J. Moore, Dr. Buee and

-Macdonald, Mr. and Mrs. T. Pritchard, Mr. and Mrs. Falkner (Brampton),
+Mrs., and Miss Macdonald, Mr. and Mrs. T. Pritchard, Mr. and Mrs. Falkner

 The funeral arrangements were admirably carried out by Mr. H. C.